jyotishp/novartis-dsai-challenge-starter-kit-1/README.md

 - `prob_pipeline` : Probability (`[0, 1]`) that the outcome of this trial would be `pipeline`
 - `prob_failure` : Probability (`[0, 1]`) that the outcome of this trial would be `failure`

-The sum of the probabilities across all the snake-species columns should be `< 1.0`.
+The sum of the probabilities across all the columns should be `< 1.0`.

 # Random prediction
 A sample script which generates a random prediction for the whole test set is included in the [run.py](run.py).
 The included inline comments better illustrate the structure expected.
 Please ensure to use the following environment variables :